Henry Gantt: Organizing for Work, 1919

 Gantt shows a progress chart that indicates for each month of the year, using a thin horizontal line, the number of items produced during that month.
 In addition, a thick horizontal line indicates the number of items produced during the year.
 Each row in the chart corresponds to an order for parts from a specific contractor, and each row indicates the starting month and ending month of the deliveries.
 It is the closest thing to the Gantt charts typically used today in scheduling systems, though it is at a higher level than machine scheduling.

 Gantt's machine record chart and man record chart are quite similar, though they show both the actual working time for each day and the cumulative working time for a week.
 Each row of the chart corresponds to an individual machine or operator.
 These charts do not indicate which tasks were to be done, however.

 In addition to these technical enhancements, this book also dealt with the broader theme of the obligations of business to society and the particular need for means of reconciling pursuit of profits with the welfare of society.
 He argued that there needed to be a fair distribution of returns from industry to all segments of the community or society might seek to take control of the means of production.
 He favored small versus large businesses to promote competition, lower prices and provide better quality and service to customers.

 Henry Gantt and Karol Adamiecki

 A novel method of displaying interdependencies of processes to increase visibility of production schedules was invented in 1896 by Karol Adamiecki, which was similar to the one defined by Gantt in 1903.
 However, Adamiecki did not publish his works in a language popular in the West; hence Gantt was able to popularize a similar method, which he developed around the years 1910–1915, and the solution became attributed to Gantt.
 With minor modifications, what originated as the Adamiecki's chart is now more commonly referred to as the Gantt Chart.

+Criticism

+Gantt's “task and bonus system” has drawn comparisons to the "task" system used by slave owners (vs the "gang" system, under which workers would be highly supervised for specific periods of time).
+Gantt's father, Virgil, owned more than 60 slaves.
+Gantt, himself, was a vocal critic of slavery, and viewed Scientific Management as adapting slavery practices for the better.
+One critic described this as "scientific management replicated slavery’s extractive techniques while jettisoning the institution itself."